-After his time in the QOR Crean accepted a Captain’s commission in the Gold Coast Regiment where he served on the West African frontier where he led a contingent of Hausa soldiers in Ghana.
+After his time in the QOR Crean accepted a Captain’s commission in the Gold Coast Regiment where he served on the West African frontier leading a contingent of Hausa soldiers in Ghana.
 After six years of rigorous service in West Africa, including during the second Ashanti uprising, Crean returned to Toronto due to ill health.
 In 1906 he married Mildred Corning but his illness resurfaced and he succumbed to his dysentery on 24 March 1907 after less than a year of marriage.
 He is buried in Mount Pleasant Cemetery, Toronto, Plot W, Section (Fancy), Lot 67.

 - 1875 date of enrollment F Coy QOR;

 - 1877 promoted Sergeant in Law Student’s Coy;